mcchrish/nnn.vim/README.md

 ### Action

 You can set extra key-bindings for opening files in different ways.
-No are set by default to not override nnn's own key-bindings.
+Nothing is set by default to not override nnn's own key-bindings.

 ```vim
 let g:nnn#action = {